malaknasser812/Real-Time-Multi-Object-Tracking/README.md

-# 🎯 Real-Time Object Tracking and Statistical Analysis with OpenCV
+# 🎯 Real-Time Multi-object Tracking on selection

 This project is a real-time multi-object tracking application using **OpenCV** and **Python**, where users can:
 - Select and track multiple objects from a live webcam feed.